Sheet Pan Steak Fajitas

 • Hot sauce

-I prefer using Flank Steak but that is also because I like my steak on the more medium to rare side.
-Flank Steak is very lean and therefore can be a bit tougher than a regular steak.
+I prefer flank steak but that’s also because I like my steak on the more medium to rare side.
+Flank Steak is very lean and can be tougher than a regular steak.
 Marinating is very important and helps to tenderize the meat.
 Skirt Steak has a little more fat content so it is a little more tender naturally so shorter marinating times will work fine for this type of steak.

 Course Dinner